Durable Quality & Reasonable Prices

 F12 Hitler Youth Banner

 After 1936, it became compulsory for 10-18 year olds to join the Hitler Youth.
-The task of the boys section was to prepare the boys for military service.
-For girls, the organization prepared them for motherhood.
+The task of the boys section was to prepare the boys for military service and for girls the organization prepared them for motherhood.
 By 1936 the membership was 4 million.

 $25.00 +s/h